 That said, PT have a select few decent songs.
 I think I like the Up The Downstair stuff most tbh.
 I also have a soft spot for when he makes a full concession to his innate & inescapable sweetness, e.g. Glass Arm Shattering.
 He'd be a better pop (or soft-rock) artist than prog IMO

-― You cannot interrupt his tea stirring because it is his holy trick (imago), Friday, 28 February 2014 00:19 (four years ago) Permalink
+― You cannot interrupt his tea stirring because it is his holy trick (imago), Friday, 28 February 2014 00:19 (five years ago) Permalink

 This speaks volumes imho